What are Coding KLIX?

 Coding with Oscar, ScratchJr and Osmo serve similar educational purposes but differ in their approaches and target experiences.

-- Engagement Style: Coding with Oscar offers a tactile, hands-on experience that fosters physical interaction, while ScratchJr emphasizes digital creativity and Osmo combines digital gameplay with physical coding.
+- Engagement Style: Coding with Oscar offers a tactile, hands-on experience that fosters physical interaction for both coding and play, while ScratchJr emphasizes digital creativity and Osmo combines digital gameplay with physical coding.

 - Learning Methodology: Oscar focuses on structured learning through storytelling and integration with building projects, whereas ScratchJr emphasizes creative expression and Osmo combines problem-solving with interactive challenges.